American Dream (shopping mall): 2002–2011: Meadowlands Xanadu

-By 2008, the colorfully gaudy exterior of the building, which is visible from the New Jersey Turnpike and New Jersey Route 3, began to draw criticism as an eyesore.
+In October 2007, the Federal Aviation Administration expressed concerns about the height of the Ferris wheel, which at the time was planned to be 287 ft, which the FAA feared would affect local air traffic to and from Teterboro Airport.
+By 2008, the colorfully gaudy exterior of the unfinished building, which is visible from the New Jersey Turnpike and New Jersey Route 3, began to draw criticism as an eyesore.
 Richard Codey, president of the New Jersey State Senate at the time, called the structure "yucky-looking".
-In 2011, then-Governor Chris Christie called it "an offense to the eyes as you drive up the turnpike" and "by far the ugliest damn building in New Jersey, and maybe America."
+In April 2011, then-Governor Chris Christie called it "an offense to the eyes as you drive up the turnpike" and "by far the ugliest damn building in New Jersey, and maybe America."
 After acquiring the project, Triple Five indicated the exterior would be repainted in a different color scheme.